anyu/til/aws/networking/vpcs.md

 ### Common Patterns
 - 1 route table for whole VPC:
-  - for simple environments with only public subnets all pointing to 1 VPC internet gaeway; no complex routing rules
+  - for simple environments with only public subnets all pointing to 1 VPC internet gateway; no complex routing rules
 - 1 route table per subnet:
   - each subnet has 1 route table assigned; 1:1 relationship between route tables and subnets within the VPC
 - 2-tier routing tables (1 for public subnets, 1 for private subnets)